sezanzeb/sezanlight/readme.md

 - 400hz for movies/computer screens to provide higher resolution color fades (might add 200hz mode for even smoother fades, which is what a lot of computer screens use)
 - 2000hz for static colors to reduce potential eye strain.
 The server automatically switches to 2000hz if the color doesn't change for a long enough period of time

+The colors flicker when the Raspberry is under (network?) load (noticable when e.g. sending long terminal outputs over ssh via cat or similar).
+The flickers become more noticable on high PWM frequencies.
+Hence I needed to try to reduce the network traffic as much as possible (which also saves computational time in the server code) and also I cannot set the static frequency any higher.

 ## Static Colors (Web Frontend)

 Just setting a single color once.
 Type